mateibarbu19/os-config/nushell/README.md

         - alternative `cat`
     - fish
         - for command completions
-        - or carapace (please edit the scripts for this)
+        - or carapace (please edit [my-config.nu](my-config.nu) for this)
 1. Pull the configuration files.
     ```sh
     git clone https://github.com/mateibarbu19/os-config ~/os-config
     ```
-2. In each of the following files, reference these scripts to:
+1. In each of the following files, reference these scripts to:
     - add defintions and aliases
         ```nu
         # $nu.config-path